 We do not collect more information than we need to fulfil our stated purposes and will not retain it for longer than is necessary.

 We ask you for your personal details including name and contact details.
-We will also ask you about your previous experience, education, referees and for answers to questions relevant to the role you have applied for.
+We will also ask you about your previous experience, education, referees and for answers to questions for the role you have applied for.
 Our recruitment team will have access to all this information.

 Our hiring managers shortlist applications for interview.
 They will not be provided with your name or contact details or with your equal opportunities information if you have provided it.